 Juan’s car is not a 5G V2X UE, but Juan has his smartphone (5G UE) carried in car, 5G system authorizes 5G UE as sensing processing entity.

-Alex has no 5G UE on board, 5G system processes the sensing measurement data to derive sensing result.
+Alex has no 5G UE on board, 5G network processes the 3GPP sensing data to derive sensing result.

 Step 4: A car is moving very fast from Street A to Street B to Street C and presents sequentially in Bob’s, Juan’s Alex’s and Laura’s blind spot area.